lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/creating-directives.md

 });
 ```

-The `NodePart` class provides a number of other convenience methods, including other methods for adding nested parts, and a [`clear`](https://lit-html.polymer-project.org/api/classes/_lit_html_.nodepart.html#clear) method to remove all of the DOM associated with a part.
-See the [NodePart API docs](https://lit-html.polymer-project.org/api/classes/_lit_html_.nodepart.html) for details.
+The `NodePart` class provides a number of other convenience methods, including other methods for adding nested parts, and a {% api-lit-html-1 "clear" %} method to remove all of the DOM associated with a part.
+See the {% api-lit-html-1 "NodePart" %} API docs for details.